 DNA and RNA can fold back upon itself into loops or other irregular complex twisted shapes.
-In order to maintain a secondary structure, a strand must have at least one stem section, i.e., a double-stranded section.
-In the case of a single strand these stem sections are created by the same strand twisting around and binding to itself.
-In the case of mismatched duplexes, at least one stem section must bond the two strands together.
 The remaining sections can be a combination of different types of loop structures, which are single-stranded sections bounded by bonded base pairs (stem sections).
 A strand that has no stems is considered to have no secondary structure.
 Loops can be classified into several categories, Figure 1.
 A hairpin loop is a loop with a single stem.
 Internal loops are loops with single bases on both sides of the stem.
 Bulging loops are loops with single bases on only one side of the stem.
 Loops with three or more stems are called branching loops.